 Gaps and openings allow heat in and let cold escape.
 Do your best to prevent this by sealing any leaks:

-Too much sunlight can be a major part of why your home isn’t staying cool.
-During the day, the sun beams in through your windows, bringing light and heat inside and making your AC system work harder than it needs to.
+Too much sunlight can be a major part of why your home isn't staying cool.
+During the day, the sun beams in through your windows, bringing light and heat inside and making your HVAC system work harder than it needs to.

 Blocking the sun keeps the heat out and creates a cooler indoor environment.
 Try these methods for keeping your home shaded and cool: